JG3233/self-protecting-data/README.md

 5. exit

 # Program Description #
 This program is a simple example of the functionality of self-protecting data.
-As this program is supplemented by a full writeup, I will save the details for that document and provide a brief description and explanation of functionality here.
+As this program is supplemented by a full writeup, I will save some details and further discussion for that document and provide a program description, explanation of functionality, and some reflection here.

 ## Self-Protecting Data Background ##
 Self-protecting data is a recent revelation in the security industry focused on maintaining the security of sensitive files throughtout the full lifecycle of the data.
 SPD represents a move away from a responsive defense strategy to one that more proactively secures the underlying data.
 For example, instead of simply encrypting the data, a useful but less flexible defense measure, SPD can encompass a full suite of features via a protection policy.
 Some examples include: